Our nutrition guidance program is credible because it’s built on evidence-based nutrition science.

 Our algorithms rigorously evaluate foods.

-Specific nutrients contribute to foods earning or losing points.
+Specific nutrients and ingredients contribute to foods earning or losing points.
 Nutrients that are best to limit in our diets cause a food to lose points.
 Nutrients we should generally be eating more of cause a food to earn points.
 All foods are evaluated and earn a rating, but only those with a positive rating, containing more of the qualities we want to encourage, earn 1, 2, or 3 Guiding Stars.

 Our patented algorithms look at the balance of these points in a 100-calorie serving of the food.
 This allows us to rate foods against an objective standard.
 This standardization also allows the consumer to compare products side by side and adjusts for serving size variation of the same product due to food packaging, as well as water weight.